-- On Dec.
-2, 2015, we revised our assessment of AIB's stand-alone credit profile to 'bb+' from 'bb' and revised to positive from stable the outlook on our long-term issuer credit rating on AIB Mortgage Bank's parent, Allied Irish Banks. - As a result, we have raised to 'AA+' from 'AA' our ratings on AIB Mortgage Bank's Irish mortgage covered bond program and related issuances. - The stable outlook on the ratings reflects the stable outlook on Ireland.
+- On Jan.
+13, 2017, we raised to 'BBB-' from 'BB+' our long-term issuer credit rating on AIB Mortgage Bank's parent, Allied Irish Banks. - As a result, we have raised to 'AAA' from 'AA+' our ratings on AIB Mortgage Bank's Irish mortgage covered bond program and related issuances. - The stable outlook on the ratings reflects the stable outlook on the issuer's parent and on Ireland.

-MADRID (Standard & Poor's) Dec.
-11, 2015--Standard & Poor's Ratings Services said today that it has raised to 'AA+' from 'AA' its credit ratings on the Irish mortgage covered bonds issued by AIB Mortgage Bank.
+MADRID (S&P Global Ratings) Jan.
+30, 2017--S&P Global Ratings today raised to 'AAA' from 'AA+' its credit ratings on the Irish mortgage covered bonds issued by AIB Mortgage Bank.
 The outlook on the ratings is stable.

-These upgrades follow our Dec.
-2, 2015 rating action on AIB Mortgage Bank's parent, Allied Irish Banks PLC (AIB) (see "Most European Bank Ratings Affirmed Following Government Support And ALAC Review," and "Allied Irish Banks Outlook Revised To Pos On Government Support Review And Capital Restructuring; Affirmed At 'BB+/B'," published on Dec.
-3, 2015).
+These upgrades follow our Jan.
+13, 2017 rating action on AIB Mortgage Bank's parent, Allied Irish Banks PLC (AIB) (see "Various Positive Rating Actions Taken On Irish Banks On Reduced Economic Risk").

-In accordance with our covered bonds criteria, we uplift the ratings on the covered bonds from the issuer credit rating (ICR), taking into account the fact that the issuer is based in a country subject to the EU's Bank Recovery And Resolution Directive, and considering the potential jurisdictional support and the portfolio of assets backing the bonds (see "Covered Bonds Criteria," published on Dec.
+In accordance with our covered bonds criteria, we uplift the ratings on the covered bonds from the issuer credit rating (ICR), taking into account the fact that the issuer is based in a country subject to the EU's Bank Recovery And Resolution Directive, and considering the potential jurisdictional support and the portfolio of assets backing the bonds (see "Covered Bonds Criteria,"

+published on Dec.
 9, 2014).

-The ICR used as a starting point in our analysis is that on AIB, to which we deem the issuer to be core under our group rating methodology (see "Group Rating Methodology," published on Nov.
-19, 2013).
-Following our Dec.
-2, 2015 rating action, the ICR on AIB no longer incorporates any notches of uplift based on sovereign support.
-We therefore establish the adjusted ICR at the same level as the ICR, 'bb+'.
+The ICR used as a starting point in our analysis is that on AIB.
+The ICR on AIB does not incorporate any notches of uplift based on sovereign support.
+We therefore establish the adjusted ICR of the covered bonds at the same level as the ICR of AIB, 'bbb-'.

-Our criteria classify mortgage covered bond programs in Ireland as having very strong systemic importance (see "Assessments For Jurisdictional Support According To Our Covered Bond Criteria," published on Dec.
-22, 2014).
-AIB Mortgage Bank's covered bond program can therefore achieve two notches of uplift above the adjusted ICR to derive the rating reference level (RRL) of 'bbb'.
+Our criteria classify mortgage covered bond programs in Ireland as having very strong systemic importance (see "Assessments For Jurisdictional Support According To Our Covered Bonds Criteria," published on July 20, 2016).
+AIB Mortgage Bank's covered bond program can therefore achieve two notches of uplift above the adjusted ICR to derive the rating reference level (RRL) of 'bbb+'.

-Given our very strong jurisdictional assessment of mortgage covered bonds in Ireland, we can assign three notches of jurisdictional uplift above the RRL, leading to a jurisdiction-supported rating level (JRL) of 'a'.
+Given our very strong jurisdictional assessment of mortgage covered bonds in Ireland, we can assign three notches of jurisdictional uplift above the RRL, leading to a jurisdiction-supported rating level (JRL) of 'a+'.

-There is an active secondary market for the residential mortgage assets found in the pool, leading to a maximum collateral-based uplift of four notches under our covered bonds criteria.
+We consider that there is an active secondary market for the residential mortgage assets found in the pool, leading to a maximum collateral-based uplift of four notches under our covered bonds criteria.
 We assess liquidity risk, which we take into account in our determination of the maximum rating uplift above the Irish sovereign.
 The issuer published a public overcollateralization commitment.
 Therefore, we do not deduct any notches of uplift from the maximum collateral-based uplift for liquidity risk or lack of overcollateralization commitment.
 Given that the available credit enhancement covers the target credit enhancement for the maximum collateral-based uplift, the program benefits from all four notches of collateral-based uplift under our criteria.